wernerjoss/grav-plugin-ipcount/README.md

     /your/site/grav/user/plugins/ipcount

-> NOTE: This plugin requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.

 ## Configuration

-Here's the default configuration.
-To override, first copy `ipcount.yaml` from the `plugins/ipcount` folder to your `config/plugins` folder.
+To override the default configuration, copy `/user/plugins/ipcount.yaml` to your `/user/config/plugins` folder.

 ```
 enabled: true